qunicorn/qunicorn-core/docs/pilot_documentation/general_pilot.rst

 Implementation
 ^^^^^^^^^^^^^^

-All pilots implement the *Pilot* class from the base_pilot.
-The *Pilot* class is an abstract class and defines the interface for all pilots.
+All pilots implement the :py:class:`~qunicorn_core.core.pilotmanager.base_pilot.Pilot` class from the :py:mod:`~qunicorn_core.core.pilotmanager.base_pilot` module.
+The :py:class:`~qunicorn_core.core.pilotmanager.base_pilot.Pilot` class is an abstract class and defines the interface for all pilots.
 It also implements some general logic used by all pilots.

 This ensures a consistent interface for all pilots and allows for easy extension of the pilot framework.